-China slaps trade bans on Taiwan over Pelosi visit
+China slaps trade bans on Taiwan over Pelosi's visit

 The trade actions followed a Taiwanese media report that China on Monday banned food imports from more than 100 of the island's suppliers.

-China is Taiwan's largest trading partner, with bilateral trade rising 26 per cent on year to US$328.3 billion (S$453.9 billion) last year.
-Taiwan held a sizable surplus against China, with exports from the island exceeding imports by US$172 billion, according to Chinese customs data.
+China is Taiwan's largest trading partner, with bilateral trade rising 26 per cent on year to US$328.3 billion (S$453.4 billion) last year.

+Taiwan held a sizeable surplus against China, with exports from the island exceeding imports by US$172 billion, according to Chinese Customs data.
 While Beijing could leverage that advantage by sanctioning exporters, China also relies on Taiwan for semiconductor supplies.

-Even Pay, an analyst at consultancy Trivium China in Beijing, said more trade disruptions can be expected between China and Taiwan while tensions remain high.
-She said it was "common practice" for Beijing to identify minor compliance issues and enforce rules very strictly with trade partners, citing the example of Canadian canola after Meng Wanzhou, chief financial officer of Huawei Technologies, was detained.
+Ms Even Pay, an analyst at consultancy Trivium China in Beijing, said more trade disruptions can be expected between China and Taiwan while tensions remain high.

+She said it was "common practice" for Beijing to identify minor compliance issues and enforce rules very strictly with trade partners, citing the example of Canadian canola after Ms Meng Wanzhou, chief financial officer of Huawei Technologies, was detained.

-"It looks like stepped up military exercises announced Tuesday night may disrupt shipping in the region through Sunday at least, particularly into ports in Taiwan and Fujian, but also for any cargoes that might typically pass through the area around Taiwan," said Pay.
+"It looks like stepped-up military exercises announced on Tuesday night may disrupt shipping in the region through Sunday at least, particularly into ports in Taiwan and Fujian, but also for any cargoes that might typically pass through the area around Taiwan," said Ms Pay.

 The sand export ban cuts off the island's main source of the construction material.
-With grains about 5 millimetre wide or less, natural sand is typically used to produce things like concrete and asphalt.
+With grains about 5mm wide or less, natural sand is typically used to produce things like concrete and asphalt.

 China previously halted natural sand exports to Taiwan in March 2007, citing environmental concerns, and lifted the ban about one year later.
 Taiwan activated a contingency plan at the time, including importing materials from the Philippines and using local river sand to close the gap.

-Taiwan imported 5.67 million metric tons of sand and gravel in 2020, with natural sand constituting about 8 per cent of total, according to a report from Taiwan's Ministry of Economic Affairs.
+Taiwan imported 5.67 million metric tonnes of sand and gravel in 2020, with natural sand constituting about 8 per cent of total, according to a report from Taiwan's Ministry of Economic Affairs.

 More than 90 per cent of Taiwan's imported sand and gravel is from China, due to much higher transportation costs from other countries like Vietnam, the report said.